astronomer/airflow-guides/guides/connections.md

 This guide focuses on how to add connections using both the Airflow UI and environment variables.
 For more in-depth information on configuring connections using the other methods, see the [REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Connection), [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) and [Secrets Backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html) in the Airflow documentation.

-Each connection has a unique `conn_id` which can be provided to operators and hooks that require a connection.
+Each connection has a unique `conn_id` which can be provided to operators and [hooks](https://www.astronomer.io/guides/what-is-a-hook/) that require a connection.

-Under the hood, Airflow [hooks](https://www.astronomer.io/guides/what-is-a-hook/) use connections to authenticate to external systems in order to send API requests.
-Most hooks that require connections are part of provider packages.

 To standardize connections, Airflow includes many different **connection types** for connecting to specific types of systems.
 There are general connection types for connecting to large clouds, such as `aws_default` and `gcp_default`, as well as connection types for specific services like `azure_service_bus_default`.

 Each connection type requires different configurations and values based on the service it's connecting to.
 There are a couple of ways find the information you need to provide for a particular connection type:

 - Open the relevant provider's page in the [Astronomer Registry](https://registry.astronomer.io/providers/) and go to the **Docs** tab to access the Apache Airflow documentation for the provider.
 Most commonly used providers will have documentation on each of their associated connection types.
 For example, you can find information on how to set up different connections to Azure on the [Azure provider docs](https://registry.astronomer.io/providers/microsoft-azure).
 - Check the documentation of the external tool you are connecting to and see if it offers guidance on how to authenticate.
 - Refer to the source code of the hook that is being used by your operator.

 ## Define connections in the UI